electricimp/GoogleIoTCore/examples/README.md

 This example:

 - Downloads public and private keys using provided URLs.
 All other configuration settings are hardcoded into the example's code.
-- Registers a device (if not registered already) withe Google IoT Core using the library's optional *register()* method.
+- Registers a device (if not registered already) with Google IoT Core using the library's optional *register()* method.
 - Connects to Google IoT Core.
 - Sends telemetry events to Google IoT Core every eight seconds.
 Each event contains the current timestamp.